Tag: comics studies

 Art, Blotting Paper, Comics, Japanning June 12, 2011

-Although I am finding it a much more time consuming process to make a comic than to read or review one I am enjoying the creative experience and I anticipate spending more time making and less time critiquing so I have switched the order of emphasis in my social media profile from ‘critiquing and creating’ to ‘creating and critiquing’.
+I am how much more time it takes to create a comic than to read or review one…but I am enjoying the creative and technical challenges.
+I now expect I shall be spending more time creating and less time critiquing comics art in the future.
+I have since altered the order of emphasis in my social media profile…from ‘critiquing and creating’ to ‘creating and critiquing!’

 Some of the stamps, chops and seals.
 (Photo by Michael Hill)